-Not so far from the madding crowds of Spain's Costa Tropical and Costa del Sol is a hillside hideaway where horses, exquisite food and sheer restfulness reign supreme.
+Not so far from the madding crowds of Spain's Costa Tropical and Costa del Sol is a hillside hideaway where horses, exquisite food and sheer restfulness reign supreme and a road trip is the perfect way to take it all in.

 The riding here is exceptional.
 There's a receptive, well-schooled Andaluc?an horse for every ability, from absolute beginners to world-class professionals - including this intermediate writer, who went to riding school every Saturday during my youth but now only gets back in the saddle a few times a year.
 Hacks start every morning at around 10.30am, after guests enjoy leisurely breakfasts on the terrace overlooking a sierra that undulates towards the Mediterranean Sea in the middle distance.
 Horses are tacked up and then we're off, winding our way through remote roads with the sheerest of drops and the most magnificent of views.
 Very occasionally we pass a car - mostly it's just us and the slow, hypnotic clatter of hooves.
 The mind wanders and wonders.
 This is heaven.